Skip to main content

 }

-// Identity verified — proceed with transaction
+// Identity verified, proceed with transaction

 import { Hono } from 'hono';

-import { agentscoreGate } from '@agent-score/gate/hono';
+import { agentscoreGate } from '@agent-score/commerce/identity/hono';

 const app = new Hono();